 Cracked used to be the go-to web resource for hilarious satire.
 Once the funniest place on the web, Cracked abandoned the fun humor in favor of clickbait listicles for juicy ad revenue.

-Not that there’s anything wrong with clickbait listicles (we add nervously).
+Not that there’s anything wrong with clickbait listicles (we type, as we nervously glance from side to side).
 They can be educational and entertaining if done correctly.

 StumbleUpon